BOLSA BARREIRO

 At the start of the residency, artists give a short, informal 10-minute introduction to their practice.
 These sessions are led by the residency curator and PADA’s founder, who also outline the programme ahead.

-Artists receive two in-depth studio visits with the curator—early and mid-residency—to discuss goals, ideas, and progress.
+In each month of the residency artists will receive 1 to 2 in-depth studio visits with the curator to discuss goals, ideas, and progress.
 These meetings support critical reflection and professional exchange.

-Mid-residency group critiques are held in the studios, offering artists the chance to present their work-in-progress and receive feedback from peers, the director, and curator.
+After two months of residencies, group critiques are held in the studios, offering artists the chance to present their work-in-progress and receive feedback from peers, the director and curator.

 Facilities

-• Access to all PADA Studios facilities, including gallery and workshop
+Access to PADA Studios facilities, including gallery and workshop

 The Bursary